 Wild China (2008)

-This six-part nature documentary series spectacularly captured never-before-seen images of one of the world's most enigmatic countries.
-Using high-definition cameras, the series was filmed for 16 months and involved a half-million miles of travel, with footage being shot in 26 of China's 30 provinces.
-From the Himalayas to the tropical islands, the series looks at the climate and terrain of South China, which is ideal for rice cultivation, and the Tibetan Plateau.
+This six-part nature documentary series transported never-before-seen images of one of the world's most enigmatic countries.
+The film series is spectacularly captured, from the Himalayas to the tropical islands, using high-definition cameras.
+The series was filmed for 16 months and involved a half-million miles of travel, with footage being shot in 26 of China's 30 provinces.
+Topics covered in the series include the climate and terrain of South China, which is ideal for rice cultivation, and the Tibetan Plateau.

 Wild Japan (2015)

 With a surprisingly vast range of landscapes, from the far north, where sea eagles walk on frozen waters, to subtropical southern islands, with coral reefs, Japan makes an alluring subject in this series.
 The natural activity of the country's wildlife, animals and people are filmed over various seasons through extreme climates and powerful forces.
 Each episode explores how life survives across a land dominated by volcanoes, earthquakes, savage winters and typhoon summers.